 Childcare is provided every Sunday for ages 0-4

-Optional kids’ classes for ages 5-10 are provided during the sermon on the 1st and 3rd Sundays of each month.
+Optional kids’ classes for ages 5-10 are provided during the sermon (except for the first Sunday of each month).

 See below for more information on our philosophy of Family Discipleship